orvitpng/dotfiles/README.md

 ## Todo

-- Add permissions (PID, GID) to Docker images
+- Find a way to sync LDAP users with Calibre-web
-- Email server for apoc and sonnygrace.net
+- Email server for apoc
 - Set a default password for root
 - Fix weird Nvidia graphics corruption with Wayland on GNOME
 - Use a function to create containers for apoc for automated traefik support